urth-inc/metatell_plugin_template/CustomLeaveButton/README.md

 3. update package.json to add metadata

 Update the package.json file to add metadata about the custom leave button.
-The metadata includes the name, description, and icon of the custom leave button.
+The metadata includes the name, description, and version of the plugin.

 You can update the following fields to the package.json file: